-Project management programs come in many

-variations, but should all include a number of standard components to meet key requirements.
-The diagram illustrates them.
+Project management programs come in many variations, but should all include a number of standard components to meet key requirements.
+The following diagram illustrates them.
 An effective program will contain all of these elements and perhaps more, but three will always emerge as the bottom line objectives: cost, schedule and quality.
 And in fact, it is the balancing of these three parameters that represents the real challenge and skill of project managers.

-Liberty has found utilities to employ two basic approaches, according to whether they use "strong" or "weak" project manager.
+Liberty has found utilities to employ two basic approaches, according to whether they use a "strong" or "weak" project manager.
 In the latter case, the project manager is charged with coordinating various organizations in a matrix-type relationship, but he or she has no real direct control over those organizations.
-The opposite is true in the strong approach, in which the project personnel report to and are directly accountable to the project manager.
-Needless to say, there are infinite variations in between designed to temper the negative features of each extreme.

-The degree of support service provided to project managers is especially critical to success.
-In many organizations, the project manager is expected to perform many tasks, and is not provided with the skilled support necessary.
+The opposite is true in the strong approach, in which the project of the strong approach, in which the project of the strong approach is true in the strong approach. personnel report to and are directly accountable to the project manager.
+Needless to say, there are infinite variations in between designed to temper the organizations, the project manager is expected to perform many tasks, and is not provided with the skilled support necessary.
 This is especially true for planners, schedulers and cost engineers, and the lack of such professionals on large efforts will handicap a project management program and render the project manager ineffective.